-- 1. Twenty percent (20%) for contingencies under one (1) year. - 2.
+- 1. Twenty percent (20%) for contingencies of up to one (1) year. - 2.
 Fifty percent (50%) for contingencies greater than one (1) year.

 Once the relevant "Credit Conversion Factor" (CCF) is applied, the irrevocable contingencies pending disbursement will be weighted as follows: